MohamedSabry000/dev-naseej-calendar/overview.md

 ## Easily manage days off

-From your team calendar, mark days you (or anyone on your team) will be out of the office.
+From your Naseej calendar, mark days you (or anyone on your team) will be out of the office.
 Simply click a day and choose to add a day off.
 No more digging around the capacity settings page to set or manage days off.

 ![ado](static/v2-images/add-day-off.png)